amulheirn/grabjunosinfo/README.md

 # grabjunosinfo
-This is an ansible script to pull Junos versions, serials and models from a list of Junos hosts.
+This is an ansible script to pull Junos versions, serials and models from a list of Junos hosts for audit purposes.

 There are two YAML files - one uses the Ansible core modules, maintained by Ansible.
 The other uses the Juniper-provided modules.